-Equine appointments will resume as of 16th May, with strict measures in place, and owners will be required to compete a risk assessment checklist prior to confirmation of appointments.
+Appointments are still going ahead with strict measures in place, and owners will be required to compete a risk assessment checklist prior to confirmation of appointments.

 Prior to your appointment we will require a completed consent form from your vet.
 The form can be downloaded below, or you can contact us via phone or email and we can send one directly to your vet on your behalf.
 You will be asked to sign the owner consent section of the vet consent form at your first appointment. treatment.

 We also require a pre-treatment form, which can also be downloaded below, or we can fill one in over the phone when you book your first appointment.

 Upon arrival at your yard or home, we will conduct a full assessment of the animal.
 Firstly, we will check the pre-treatment form with you.
 We will then observe the animal in a static (still) position.
 We will then ask you to walk, trot, and circle your animal.
 If it is a horse, we will also ask you to back it up.
 We may ask to see horses on different surfaces if applicable, and if you have booked a ridden assessment, we will observe the horse in the appropriate paces.
 Cattle will be assessed on a case by case basis.
 We may also take still images and videos.
 We will conduct an assessment of the range of motion of the joints of the animal, and conduct a full palpation (feeling them all over).

 We will decide on our priority area(s) for treatment, after a discussion with you regarding our findings.
 We will use manual therapies, which include massage and stretching, and we will possibly use electrotherapies, although we may not use these in the initial session.

 We will give you a tailor made remedial exercise prescription for your animal, after discussing your requirements.
 This may also include some basic massage and stretching techniques for you to continue in-between treatments.